awklproject/Maxon-Zbrush-Sculpting-Software/Readme.md

 - ( ) adding credit field to the user model
 - ( ) create api endpoint to credit management
 - ( ) note that the credits are connected with the booking, rating and reviews
+- ( ) filter bookings by user / api to display bookings and it's status
 - ( )

 -------------------------------